 Selection is carried out by a qualified panel, using objective and transparent scoring methods.
 During the interviews, the Selection Panel will give high consideration to the motivation of students, their openness to other cultures and interest in European affairs.

 The application process is free of charge.

-No. If you are selected, you will receive a full scholarship, paid for by the European Union.
-The scholarship covers your fees, plus boarding and meals at the school’s facilities, travel home from Tbilisi for the four holiday periods each year, all the necessary study materials and resources (including books, laptops and smartphones for the duration of the studies), as well as full medical insurance.
+No. If you are selected, you will receive a full scholarship for the two-year cycle, paid for by the European Union.
+The scholarship covers your fees, plus boarding and meals at the school’s facilities, travel home from Tbilisi during two school breaks each year, all the necessary study materials and resources (including books, laptops and smartphones for the duration of the studies), as well as full medical insurance.
 So if you are accepted at the EaP European School, it will cost you nothing for the full two years – and your scholarship will automatically be extended to the second year, as long, of course, as you pass the first year!